ProdriveTechnologies/sphinx/doc/usage/restructuredtext/directives.rst

    The directive's alias name :rst:dir:`sourcecode` works as well.
 This directive takes a language name as an argument.
 It can be `any lexer alias supported by Pygments <https://pygments.org/docs/lexers/>`_.
 If it is not given, the setting of :rst:dir:`highlight` directive will be used.
    If not set, :confval:`highlight_language` will be used.
-To display a code example *inline* within other text, rather than as a separate block, you can use the :rst:role:`code` role instead.

    .. versionchanged:: 2.0
       The ``language`` argument becomes optional.